Body Inflation

 Pop-culture touchstones

-The interest's iconography is rooted in a handful of comic "ballooning" images from mainstream media.
+The interest's iconography is rooted in comic "ballooning" images from mainstream media.
 The most frequently cited is the Violet Beauregarde sequence, the girl who chews experimental gum and swells into a giant blueberry, first in Roald Dahl's Charlie and the Chocolate Factory (1964) and then, more influentially for the imagery, in the 1971 film Willy Wonka & the Chocolate Factory.
-That scene seeded the durable "blueberry inflation" subgenre, blending swelling with themes of force-feeding, immobilisation, and comic helplessness.
-Home video formats through the 1980s allowed such moments to be re-watched and shared, priming a future audience.
+That scene seeded the durable "blueberry inflation" subgenre, blending swelling with themes of force-feeding, immobilisation and comic helplessness.
+Home video through the 1980s let such moments be re-watched and shared, priming a future audience.

 Formation of an online subculture

-- 1994: according to the Wikipedia overview of body inflation, the first organised online inflation-fetish community formed as an email listserv, the seed of a networked subculture for trading stories, art, and discussion.
+- 1994: according to the Wikipedia overview of body inflation, the first organised online inflation community formed as an email list, the seed of a networked subculture for trading stories, art and discussion.

-Understood this way, body inflation is best seen as one of several adjacent transformation fantasies, alongside balloon fetish and vorarephilia, that grew up online in parallel.
+Understood this way, body inflation is one of several adjacent transformation fantasies, alongside balloon fetish and vorarephilia, that grew up online in parallel.

 In practice

-It is typically experienced through drawn or rendered art, written stories, animation, and edited imagery in which a character's form expands (belly, whole body, or specific parts) often emphasising fullness, tightness, roundness, and buoyancy.
-Some enthusiasts enjoy playful real-world analogues such as inflatable suits, padding, or props.
-Communities are notably divided over whether a fantasy scenario should culminate in "popping" or simply remain at maximum expansion, a recurring point of taste rather than practice.
+It is typically experienced through drawn or rendered art, written stories, animation and edited imagery in which a character's form expands (belly, whole body, or specific parts) often emphasising fullness, tightness, roundness and buoyancy.
+Some enthusiasts enjoy playful real-world analogues such as inflatable suits, padding or props.
+Communities are notably divided over whether a fantasy scenario should culminate in "popping" or simply hold at maximum expansion, a recurring point of taste rather than practice.

 Psychology